dojo/docs/dojox/grid/EnhancedGrid.rst

 Drag-n-drop: rows, columns - MOVE
 =================================

-This feature is an enhancement to the single Column moving feature of base DataGrid.
+This feature is an enhancement to the single column moving feature of base DataGrid.
 Once rows or columns are selected, they can be moved to the target position by dragging them.

 Note:

 * This feature is implemented as part of the "DnD" plugin of EnhancedGrid.
-* This feature is only effective to selected rows or columns.
+* Rows and columns must be selected before being dragged.

 Usage
 -----